Irene-24/generator/gen-art.md

 ```

 **Step 12**:  In our `askQuestions` function let's create our set of questions.
-The answers to each question will be collated in an object that we will conveniently call `answers`
+The answers to each question will be collated in an object that we conveniently call `answers`

 `questions.js`
 ```